Jazz-jpg/Libearian-School-Project/README.md

 * The Login system is proprietary, basic and rudementary.
 It is not something that we sourced from anywhere.
 Nor is it a very complex authentication system.
 * We implemented Googles book API to load in books for our users.
 * We designed a good user experience from scratch to allow easy interactions with our Application
+* Firebase database storage was used to store users, permissions, and books that were ordered from the API.

 ## Why We Did It